nsahloum/tempapirails/README.md

 <br>**Notes:**
 - the precision of longitude and latitude is 0.001
 - slug_name: name for the location that’s URL-safe
+- when a location is created, the current forecasted temperatures on 7timer.info are automatically added

 ### 2. Read location(s):
 - List all locations: